Clear, consistent, and concise recycling labels that comply with FTC Green Guides. Making sense of recycling.

 Why Join How2Recycle?

-- Demonstrate leadership and consumer responsibility and understanding on recycling.
-Consumers continue to think highly of companies using How2Recycle because they are making the extra effort to care and show transparency.
+- Demonstrate leadership and promote consumer responsibility on recycling.
+Consumers continue to think highly of companies using How2Recycle because they are making the extra effort to instruct and show transparency.

 - Encourage clear and transparent recycling communication to the public, businesses, material producers, government, and recyclers.